Signs That Are Easily Mixed Up

 The Two-Way Traffic sign may also used to warn you of the change to a two-lane, two-way section.
 It is placed before you approach two-lane, two-way section, but it is also placed along such a road to remind you that you share the road with oncoming traffic.

-Two Other Signs That You Might Mix Up
+Two Other Signs That Cause Confusion

 Two other road signs that are easy to mix up are Slippery When Wet and Winding Road.
 Learn what they mean and how to tell them apart here: Know These Two Road Signs.